Linking Internals

 Specifically the method with a vector of AbstractLinkPairs or the dictionary version.
 Therefore, you need to create a vector of these links, I will assume use of the LinkPair type, but this can be adjusted as discussed in Defining New AbstractLinkPairs.
 A LinkPair requires 5 elements: the ID it is coming from (parent ID), the ID it is going to (child ID), a start and end date, and a priority (though the start and end date and priority have defaults).
 Therefore, it is easiest if you create a DataFrame that has similar data (i.e., a column of parent ID, child ID, start date, end date, priority).
 This package then has a function that allows you to create the bi-directional links required, create_link_pair:

-WRDSMerger.create_link_pair — Functionfunction create_link_pair(
+WRDSMerger.create_link_pair — Function

 ::Type{LP},